On the operator norm of non-commutative polynomials in deterministic matrices and iid Haar unitary matrices: Introduction

 \end{theorem}

-This theorem is a consequence of the slightly sharper, but less explicit, Theorem \ref{imp2}.
-It is essentially the same statement, but instead of having the norm $C^6$ of $f$, we have the fourth moment of the Fourier transform of $f$.
-The above Theorem calls for a few remarks.
+This theorem is a consequence of the slightly sharper, but less explicit, Theorem \ref{2imp2}.
+Those two theorems are essentially the same, but in Theorem \ref{2imp2}, instead of having the norm $C^6$ of $f$, we have the fourth moment of the Fourier transform of $f$.
+The above theorem calls for a few remarks.

-\begin{itemize} \item We assumed that the matrices $Z^{NM}$ were deterministic, but thanks to Fubini's Theorem we can assume that they are random matrices as long as they are independent from $X^N$.
-In this situation though, $L_P\left(\norm{Z^{NM}}\right)$ in the right side of the inequality is a random variable (and thus we need some additional assumptions if we want its expectation to be finite for instance). \item In Theorems \ref{imp1} and \ref{imp2} we have $U^N\otimes I_M$ and $u\otimes I_M$, however it is very easy to replace them by $U^N\otimes Y^M$ and $u\otimes Y^M$ for some matrices $Y^M_i\in M_M(\C)$.
-Indeed we just need to apply Theorem \ref{imp1} or \ref{imp2} with $Z^{NM}=I_N\otimes Y^M$.
+\begin{itemize} \item We assumed that the matrices $Z^{NM}$ were deterministic, but thanks to Fubini's theorem we can assume that they are random matrices as long as they are independent from $U^N$.
+In this situation though, $L_P\left(\norm{Z^{NM}}\right)$ in the right side of the inequality is a random variable (and thus we need some additional assumptions on the law of $Z^{NM}$ if we want its expectation to be finite for instance). \item In Theorems \ref{2imp1} and \ref{2imp2} we have $U^N\otimes I_M$ and $u\otimes I_M$, however it is very easy to replace them by $U^N\otimes Y^M$ and $u\otimes Y^M$ for some matrices $Y^M_i\in M_M(\C)$.
+Indeed we just need to apply Theorem \ref{2imp1} or \ref{2imp2} with $Z^{NM}=I_N\otimes Y^M$.
 Besides, in this situation, $L_P\left(\norm{Z^{NM}}\right) = L_P\left(\norm{Y^M}\right)$ does not depend on $N$.
-What this means is that if we have a matrix whose coefficients are polynomial in $U^N$, and that we replace $U^N$ by $u$, we only change the spectra of this matrix by $M^2N^{-2}$ in average. \item In the specific case where $Z^{NM} = (I_N\otimes Y_1^M,\dots ,I_N\otimes Y_q^M)$ and the $Y_i^M$ commute, as we stated in Theorem \ref{imp1}, we have the same inequality without the $M^2$.
-This shows that the $M^2$ term is really a non-commutative feature.
-Lowering the exponent in all generality would yield a direct improvement to Theorem \ref{strongconv}.
-A lead to do so would be to prove a sharper version of Lemma \ref{normineq}.
-While this seems unrealistic for deterministic matrices, it might be possible to get some results when considering random matrices. \end{itemize}
+What this means is that if we have a matrix whose coefficients are polynomial in $U^N$, and that we replace $U^N$ by $u$, we only change the spectra of this matrix by $M^2N^{-2}$ in average. \item In the specific case where $Z^{NM} = (I_N\otimes Y_1^M,\dots ,I_N\otimes Y_q^M)$ and the $Y_i^M$ commute, as we stated in Theorem \ref{2imp1}, we have the same inequality without the $M^2$.
+Lowering the exponent in all generality would yield a direct improvement to Theorem \ref{2strongconv} but we currently do not know whether it is actually possible.
+A lead to do so would be to prove a sharper version of Lemma \ref{2normineq}.
+While this seems unrealistic for deterministic matrices, it might be possible to get some results when the matrices $Y_i^M$ are random. \end{itemize}